Future Transfer Students

 Auburn Nursing is top notch!
 We are a growing program that focuses on exemplifying excellence in teaching, service/outreach, and research.
 Currently, our NCLEX rating is consistently above state and national averages.

-2. How will my courses taken at another institution transfer to Auburn?
+2. How will my courses that are taken at another institution transfer to Auburn?

 The Registrar’s Office on campus certifies all courses from other institutions.
 We have a course equivalency table that you can see what your previous courses would be equivalent to here at Auburn University.